livecycle/preevy/site/docs/integrations/docker-extension.md

 </details>

 <details>
-  <summary>Is Livecycle Docker Extension secure?</summary>
+  <summary>What security features does the Livecycle Docker extension offer?</summary>
   <p>
-    Yes, Livecycle Docker Extension is secure.
-It uses a private tunnel to expose your local development environment to the internet.
-You can also add access controls to restrict access to your environment.
-In addition, Livecycle Docker Extension supports HTTPS and SSL termination.
+    The Livecycle Docker Extension uses a secure [SSH tunnel](https://livecycle.io/blogs/preevy-proxy-service-2/) to expose your local development environment using Livecycle's tunnel server, which is only accessible using HTTPS.
+You can enable private URLs to restrict access to your environment.
   </p>
 </details>